 The M.Ed. is a two-year, 36-credit-hour professionally-oriented program with a solid academic basis, for practicing or prospective teachers.
-The program combines six core courses for all candidates, with specialized courses in elementary education or secondary education and a capstone research project.
+The program combines six core courses for all candidates, with specialized courses in elementary education or secondary education including a 15-week practicum experience and a capstone research project.